Shwall/coinbasepro-python/README.md

-# coinbasepro-python
+# Coinbase Pro Python

 [![Build Status](https://travis-ci.org/danpaquin/coinbasepro-python.svg?branch=master)](https://travis-ci.org/danpaquin/coinbasepro-python)

-The Python client for the [Coinbase Pro API](https://docs.pro.coinbase.com/) (formerly known as the GDAX)
+A Python 3 Wrapper Client for the [Coinbase Pro API](https://docs.pro.coinbase.com/)

+- Requires Python 3.6 or greater

-##### Provided under MIT License by Daniel Paquin.
+- Provided under MIT License by Daniel Paquin.

+*Note: This library may be subtly broken or buggy.*

+*NOTE: This library is a fork of the original.
+This library will resemble the original less over time as development continues.
+The API is not compatible with the original and will break your client interface.
+If you are here looking for the original GDAX project, you can [find it here](https://github.com/danpaquin/coinbasepro-python.git).
+I have left the the original `LICENSE` and `contributors.txt` files to credit the original author as well as the projects contributors.*

-*Note: this library may be subtly broken or buggy.
-The code is released under the MIT License – please take the following message to heart:*
+*The code is released under the MIT License – please take the following message to heart:*

 > THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR